feliguez/rick-and-morty/README.md

-## This branch add Router to show Heroe detail.
+## This branch adds an input search by name.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).